nderousseaux/lord-of-the-trip/Documentation/MOBILE Documentation.md

-# API Lord of the Trips
+# Application Mobile Lord of the Trips

 ## Normes de développement